Our thoughts on Farmers

 Why has my Farmers home insurance gone up?

-Home insurance rates are increasing across the board as insurers respond to losses due to increases in severe weather.
+Home insurance rates with Farmers and other carriers are increasing across the board as insurers respond to losses due to increases in severe weather.
 Farmers’ rates have gone up 48.7% since 2022, according to an S&P Global report – the second-largest increase among major carriers.
 However, rates still vary by location.

 Is Farmers a good homeowners insurance company?